Site menu

 The Eatwell Guide uses the five main food groups as its basis and shows you how much you should eat from each group.
 These food groups are:

-Public Health England and the NHS support this programme.
+The Office for Health Improvement and Disparities (OHID) and the NHS support this programme.

 If you'd like to see how healthy your diet is, try our diet assessment.